In this post

 The second problem we have at this point is that we can't load a folder with music directly, but everything works through playlists.
 You can select as many folders as you want that contain MP3s, which the program won't detect.

-So then I had to go to iTunes (in my case for using Mac, for Windows you can use iTunes or Windows Media Player) and create a playlist with the music you want.
-It doesn't necessarily have to be the album of a particular group, you can select all the songs you want and call it "Ionic List" where you can then add or remove songs to keep it updated on the clock.
+So then I had to go to iTunes (in my case for using Mac, for Windows podrue use iTunes or Windows Media Player) and create a playlist with the music you want.
+It does not necessarily have to be the album of a particular group, you can select all the songs you want and call it "Ionic List" in which then 1TP10After add or remove songs to keep it updated on the clock.

 After creating the list, it will appear in the computer program and you can start synchronizing.
 Make yourself comfortable, because it will take A LOT of time, especially if your list is quite heavy.
 And this is the point where we would like to be able to connect the clock directly to the computer via cable.
 Inexplicably, the speed of a data cable is not used and we opt for wireless transmission.